kleodrama/weather_station/README.md

 # weather_station
-This is a raspberry pi weather station
+This is a streamlit app that presents data from a raspberry pi weather station.